mackah666/gradle.essentials/readme.md

 # Gradle Essentials
 #jgjdsgkjgKJ
 # Added some comments to the readme file

+# This is a test in order to understand the effect of PR to develop

 This projects explains and demostrates how to Gradle MultiProjects Build.
 It covers the directory layout